cunybpl/nycet_pnp/src/content/calculation_methodologies/fan-motors-energy-consumption.md

             </td>
             <td>
                 <ul>
-                    <a href="/documents/measurement-technique/true-rms-power"><li>Hourly true RMS power (kW)</li></a>
+                    <li><a href="/documents/measurement-technique/true-rms-power">Hourly true RMS power (kW)</a></li>
                 </ul>
             </td>
         </tr>
         <tr>
             <td>
-                <p><a href="/downloadables/cscv_fan_two_speed_current_data_calculator_2023_0320.xlsx" download>Constant One of Two Speed Fan Energy Using Electrical Current Data.xlsx</a></p>
+                <a href="/downloadables/cscv_fan_two_speed_current_data_calculator_2023_0320.xlsx" download>Constant One of Two Speed Fan Energy Using Electrical Current Data.xlsx</a>
             </td>
             <td>
-                <p>Uses hourly current data (in amperes) and true RMS power (kW) data to estimate annual energy consumption of a CSCV two-speed fan motor.
+                Uses hourly current data (in amperes) and true RMS power (kW) data to estimate annual energy consumption of a CSCV two-speed fan motor.
 This calculator can work with data from two fans, e.g., if you measured a supply and return fan in an AHU use this calculator to estimate the total annual energy consumption of the AHU.
-Data from both fans must be in the same format.</p>
+Data from both fans must be in the same format.
             </td>
             <td>
                 <ul>